exactly-once/workshop/testing/Messaging.IntegrationTests/README.md

 ### Step 1

 Can we solve the problem with brute-force?
-Can we add `Task.Delay` in out test to make it pass consistently and not make it take couple of minutes to pass?
+Can we add `Task.Delay` in our test to make it pass consistently and not make it take a couple of minutes to pass?

 ### Step 2

-Let's add a behavior to message processing pipeline in our endpoint so that for every incoming message and all messages that are generated we capture their identifiers and sent this data off to a dedicated queue for further processing using `TracingBehavior`:
+Let's add behavior to the message processing pipeline in our endpoint so that for every incoming message and all messages that are generated we capture their identifiers and sent this data off to a dedicated queue for further processing using `TracingBehavior`:

 ```csharp
  (endpoint, store) = await Program.StartEndpoint(c =>